 Unfortunately, marketing tactics have caused these terms to be used interchangeably.
 Be sure to check the features offered with each solution to determine which product you truly need.

-NOTE: The following information is excerpted from Best Call Center Software Companies via ConsumerAffairs.
+NOTE: The following information is excerpted from What Software Do You Need to Set Up an Efficient Call Center? via RubyGarage.

 Gene Reynolds is the Global Channel/Alliance Sales Director at Blackchair.